chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/using-addons.md

   />
 </video>

 If we are [visual testing](/intro-to-storybook/svelte/en/test/), we'll also be informed if the ellipsizing solution breaks.
-Obscure edge-cases are liable to be forgotten without test coverage!
+Obscure edge cases are liable to be forgotten without test coverage!

-### Merge Changes

-Don't forget to merge your changes with git!

 <div class="aside"><p>💡 Controls is a great way to get non-developers playing with your components and stories, and much more than we've seen here, we recommend reading the <a href="https://storybook.js.org/docs/svelte/essentials/controls">official documentation</a> to learn more about it.
 However, there are many more ways you can customize Storybook to fit your workflow with addons.
 In the <a href="/create-an-addon/react/en/introduction/">create an addon guide</a> we'll teach you that, by creating an addon that will help you supercharge your development workflow.</p></div>

+### Merge Changes

+Don't forget to merge your changes with git!